DummyKen/30daysCSS/dailynotes.md

 ### Day 5
 > Added social icons to the landing page.
 Tried to do the next four card section challenge but unfortunately I was distracted again.
 But tomorrow I will watch the youtube video and do that for sure.

+### Day 6
+> Tried to do four card sectio but didn't know how to.
+Had to watch a yt vid.

+### Day 7
+> Chill day lol

+### Day 8
+> Completed four card section finally lol.
+It was not really difficult at all.
+Just had to add a transform property.
+But need to improve it according to comments, will do it tomorrow and I need to take these challenges really seriously.